Chief information security officer

 Having a CISO or an equivalent function in organizations has become standard practice in business, government, and non-profits organizations.
 By 2009, approximately 85% of large organizations had a security executive, up from 56% in 2008, and 43% in 2006.
 In 2018, The Global State of Information Security Survey 2018 (GSISS), a joint survey conducted by CIO, CSO, and PwC, concluded that 85% of businesses have a CISO or equivalent.
 The role of CISO has broadened to encompass risks found in business processes, information security, customer privacy, and more.
 As a result, there is a trend now to no longer embed the CISO function within the IT group.
 In 2019, only 24% of CISOs report to a chief information officer (CIO), while 40% report directly to a chief executive officer (CEO), and 27% bypass the CEO and report to the board of directors.
 Embedding the CISO function under the reporting structure of the CIO is considered suboptimal, because there is a potential for conflicts of interest and because the responsibilities of the role extend beyond the nature of responsibilities of the IT group.
+The reporting structure for the CISO can vary depending on the organization’s size, industry, regulatory environment, and risk profile.
+However, the importance of information security in today’s businesses has raised the CISO’s role to become a senior-level position.

 In corporations, the trend is for CISOs to have a strong balance of business acumen and technology knowledge.
 CISOs are often in high demand and compensation is comparable to other C-level positions that also hold a similar corporate title.

+History

+The role of chief information security officer was found in the mid-1990s as organizations faced growing digital threats.
+Throughout many years, other large corporations, particularly in the financial-services sector had adopted similar roles such as cybersecurity and data protection, which also became an important part to business risk-management.
+Early CISO functions often put importance on technical security controls and the responses towards incidents.
+Over time, the role changed to focusing on enterprise risk, governing, privacy, board level engagement and business needs.